VivekDhanwada/nsw-opal-sql-analysis/02-aus-population-migration/README.md

 Analysis of 20 years of Australian Bureau of Statistics (ABS) census data from 1996 to 2016 across three Power BI dashboards covering national population growth, country-of-birth composition, and fast-growing migrant communities across Australian states and demographic groups.

+**Key Result:** Nepal emerged as Australia's fastest-growing migrant community, increasing from 2,430 residents in 2001 to more than 59,000 in 2016 (+2,330%), highlighting demographic shifts that are often hidden behind larger migrant populations.

 ## Overview

-This project uses Australian Bureau of Statistics census data to explore how Australia's population and migration patterns changed over two decades.
-Three Power BI dashboards were built to address distinct analytical objectives, progressing from national-level population trends to more granular migration insights.
+This project analyses 20 years of Australian Bureau of Statistics (ABS) census data to understand how Australia's population evolved between 1996 and 2016.
+Three Power BI dashboards were developed to examine national population growth, migrant population composition, and emerging migrant communities that experienced rapid growth over time.

 This project was completed as part of the Master of Business Analytics program at Macquarie University.

 The analysis covers five census years: 1996, 2001, 2006, 2011, and 2016.

-## Dashboards
+## Analytical Questions & Dashboards

 **Dashboard 1 - National Population Overview**
 Covers total population growth, state-level comparisons, gender distribution, and age group demographics from 1996 to 2016.
 Interactive slicers allow filtering by region, sex, and year.